myersg86/digitalocean-x2go-ubuntu-1804/do-x2go-ubuntumate1804.md

 Since Debian does not include the X2Go server in its default repositories, we have to add an extra repository to the package manager's configuration.

-First, import the X2Go's developers' public key.
-This is a security measure to ensure that we can only download and install packages which are properly signed with their private keys.
+First, import the X2Go's developers' public key as a security measure to ensure that we can only download and install packages properly signed with their private keys.

 ```
 sudo apt-key adv --recv-keys --keyserver keys.gnupg.net E1F958385BFE2B6E